-(b) Conduct of Business The CG Manual director, his immediate family or close relatives and friends may have in the Company is required to be made.
-The Code of Conduct further generally prohibits against (a) taking a business or financial opportunity that Petron would have an interest in pursuing, (b) using Company property, information or position for personal gain; and (c) competing with the Company.
-Corporate Policy Manual The conduct of business and (b) Conduct of Business and Fair Dealings The CG Manual embodies the policy that a director's office is one of trust and confidence.
+(b) Conduct of Business and Fair Dealings The CG Manual embodies the policy that a director's office is one of trust and confidence.
 In any business or dealing in which a director acts in his capacity as director of the Company, he should thus act in the best interest of the Company in a manner characterized by transparency, accountability and fairness.
 He shall exercise leadership, prudence and integrity in directing the Company towards sustained progress.
-Under the Corporate Policy Manual, it is the policy of the Company maintain a respectable reputation in the business community in exercising the highest level of honesty, integrity, competence and prudence in the conduct of its operations.
-The Corporate Policy Manual requires that the fair dealings policy of the Company as described in the preceding column on senior management applies to employees as well.

-г impartially, in good faith and in an uncompromising ethical and proper manner and requires, among others, the following: 1.
-Being guided at all times by the Company's vision and mission which highlight professionalism, integrity, fairness commitment to excellence and care of the environment; 2. dealing with professionalism, honesty, integrity and uphold high moral and ethical standards; 3. dealing openly and honestly with customers, suppliers, contractors, financial institutions and joint venture participants of the Company and dealings on arm's length basis with with dealers, contractors, vendors and suppliers of the Company; supply of goods and services of the highest quality standards backed by efficient after sales service; 5. conduct of business affairs in a manner that preserves the environment and protects the health and safety of all its employees, customers, suppliers, contractors and the general public; 6. competing fairly and ethically within the framework of applicable competition laws; and 7. except as may be permitted by the Board, not (a) taking a business or financial opportunity that Petron would have an interest in pursuing, (b) using Company property, information or position for personal gain; and (c) competing with the Company.
-The Code of Conduct also requires fair dealings with the Company's suppliers, contractors, competitors, officers and employees with no one taking unfair advantage of anyone through manipulation, concealment or abuse of privileged information of material facts or any other unfair dealing (c) Receipt of gifts from third parties The CG Manual embodies the policy that a director's office is one of trust and confidence.
+Manual requires that the Company only deal with licensed, reputable, reliable, competent and responsible suppliers and contractors which have passed the prequalification requirements of the Company.
+Code of Conduct The conduct of business and fair dealings policy of the Company as described in the preceding column on senior management applies to employees as well.
+Code of Conduct The Code of Conduct further embodies Petron's commitment to conduct its business affairs fairly, honestly, impartially, in good faith and in uncompromising ethical and proper manner and requires, among others, the following: 1.
+Being guided at all times by the Company's vision and mission which highlight professionalism, fairness integrity, commitment to excellence and care of the environment; with 2. dealing professionalism, honesty, integrity and uphold high moral and ethical standards; 3. dealing openly and honestly with customers, suppliers, contractors, financial institutions and joint venture participants of the Company and dealings on arm's length basis with with dealers, vendors contractors, and suppliers of the Company; 4. supply of goods and services of the highest standards quality backed by efficient after sales service; 5. conduct of business affairs in a manner that preserves the environment protects the health and and safety of all its employees, customers, suppliers, contractors and the general public; 6. competing fairly and ethically within the framework of applicable competition laws; and 7. except as may be permitted by the Board, not (a) taking a business or financial opportunity that Petron would have an interest in pursuing, (b) using Company property, information or position for personal gain; and (c) competing with the Company.
+The Code of Conduct also requires fair dealings with the Company's suppliers, contractors, competitors, officers and employees with no one taking unfair advantage of anyone through manipulation, concealment or abuse of privileged information, misrepresentation of material facts or any other unfair dealing practice. (c) Receipt of gifts from third parties The CG Manual embodies the policy that a director's office is one of trust and confidence.
 A director shall thus act in the best interest of the Company in a manner characterized by transparency, accountability and fairness.
-He shall exercise leadership, prudence and integrity in directing the practice.Code of ConductThe Code of Conductexpressly provides thatthe giving or acceptinggifts that equal more thanthe amount that would beconsideredcourtesiesmaybedeemed a bribe and thatbribesarestrictlyprohibited by law and areagainst Companyprohibits The receipt of gifts rule as described in the preceding column on senior management applies to employees as well.
+He shall exercise leadership, Code of Conduct The Code of Conduct expressly provides that the giving or accepting gifts that equal more than the amount that would be considered customary courtesies may be deemed a bribe and that bribes are strictly prohibited by law and are against Company policy.
+The receipt of gifts rule as described in the preceding column on senior management applies to employees as well.